To the Members of Edelweiss Financial Services Limited

 Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

-Responsibilities of Management for the Standalone Financial Statements
+Managements and Board of Directors Responsibilities for the Standalone Financial Statements

 Auditors Responsibilities for the Audit of the Standalone Financial Statements